 Parents should not keep one child off school because a parent/sibling/friend or cousin is ill.
 We do monitor this and we are unable to authorise an absence where we believe a child has missed school because a parent/sibling/friend or cousin is off school.

 If your child’s attendance falls below 95% the attendance officer will send a letter to you to alert you to this.
-We know that in some instances this might be because of periods of self-isolation - the contact is intended to be supportive and no student will be penalised.
+This contact is intended to be supportive and no student will be penalised.

 If your child’s attendance falls below 90% we will then contact you again and will more closely monitor future attendance.
 The Headteacher of Deputy Headteacher may contact you to arrange a meeting so that we can put in place a plan to help you improve your child's attendance.